patricklafrance/shelby/README.md

 Shelby.ViewModel.removeUtilityExtender();
 ```

-The most usefull extenders are the subscription and edit extenders (those that offer the advanced subscription and transaction capabilities).
+The most usefull property extenders are the subscription and edit extenders (those that offer the advanced subscription and transaction capabilities).

 ##### Subscription extender